jasonwoodard/rustbelt/docs/rust-belt-route-planner.md

 ## 5.1 Minimal Inputs for v0.1 (MVP)

+The full JSON structure is described in `docs/trip-schema.json`.

 **Trip-level config**

 - `mph` *(default 38\)*: constant speed used with Haversine to estimate travel time.